SvenMichaelKlose/tunix/src/ultifs/README.md

 ## GETIN - Input character from channel

-In practice this routine operates identically to the CHRIN routine for all devices except for the keyboard.
+In practice this routine operates identically to the BASIN routine for all devices except that it does not wait for keyboard input but return 0.
-If the keyboard is the current input device this routine will get one character from the keyboard buffer.
-It depends on the IRQ routine to ; read the keyboard and put characters into the buffer.

-If the keyboard buffer is empty the value returned in the accumulator will be 0.

-## CHROUT - output a character to channel
+## BSOUT - output a character to channel

 This routine will output the byte in the accumulator to an already opened channel.
 Use OPEN and CHKOUT to